UniversalDependencies/docs/_ml/dep/compound-svc.md

 not separated by any overt marker of coordination or subordination.

 In most of the cases, the verbs are lexicalized and cannot be separated by any intervening material.
-The final verb is finite and the preceeding verbs are non-finite and resemble the past participle forms.
+The final verb is usually finite and the preceeding verbs are non-finite and resemble the past participle forms.

 ~~~sdparse